 Canon Law – Berokim – ADA Website Claims

 The Karlin Law Firm LLP defends these claims and also works with businesses, website owners, web developers and webmasters to bring websites into compliance in a way that will avoid ADA violation claims.
 Web developers will often focus on WCAG 2.0 or WCAG 2.1, but much more needs to be addressed, and knowledge and experience in the current state of the law are critical to protect businesses, which needs to be explained to the web developer working on a website.
-The Karlin Law Firm LLP has resolved over 1,600 ADA cases, half of which are now website claims and cases.
+The Karlin Law Firm LLP has resolved and consulted on 4,000 ADA cases, half of which are now website claims and cases.
 We both defend and provide the needed guidance in website compliance.

 Here’s an example of a typical letter sent by Canon Law: